 Hemorrhoids are dilated, twisted (varicose) veins located in the wall of the rectum and anus.

 Increased pressure in the veins of the anorectal area leads to hemorrhoids.
 This pressure may result from pregnancy, frequent heavy lifting, or repeated straining during bowel movements (defecation).
 Constipation may contribute to straining.

 Internal hemorrhoids often do not cause a visible lump or pain, but they can bleed.
 Bleeding from internal hemorrhoids typically occurs with bowel movements, causing blood-streaked stool or toilet paper.
 The blood may turn water in the toilet bowl red.
 However, the amount of blood is usually small, and hemorrhoids rarely lead to severe blood loss or anemia.

 Hemorrhoids may discharge mucus and create a feeling that the rectum is not completely emptied after a bowel movement.
 Itching in the anal region (pruritus ani―see Anal Itching) is usually not a symptom of hemorrhoids, but itching may develop if hemorrhoids make proper cleansing of the anal region difficult.

 Usually, hemorrhoids do not require treatment unless they cause symptoms.
 Taking stool softeners or a bulking type of laxative (such as psyllium) may relieve straining with bowel movements.
 Symptoms can sometimes be relieved by soaking the anus in warm water in what is known as asitz bath.
-The soaking is accomplished by squatting or sitting in a partially filled tub or using a container filled with warm water placed on the toilet bowl or commode.
+The soaking is accomplished by squatting or sitting for 10 to 15 minutes in a partially filled tub or using a container filled with warm water placed on the toilet bowl or commode.

-Last full review/revision May 2012 by Parswa Ansari, MD
+Last full review/revision October 2014 by Parswa Ansari, MD